The Hit & Run Investigation Process in Miami-Dade County

 If eyewitnesses cannot provide a license plate number, police will look to other means of identification, such as red-light cameras or other forms of video surveillance.
 Since the plate number is usually how police officers locate the suspect’s vehicle, it is possible to be an LSA suspect even if you weren't the driver.
 Perhaps you lent out your car and someone else was driving it at the time.

 Police may attempt to visit you at home or send you a letter in the mail.
 If the hit and run just involves minor property damage, expect to receive a letter in the mail from the investigating police department within 5 -7 days of the accident.
-The moment you receive the letter is the moment that you should seriously consider retaining a South Florida hit and run lawyer.
+The moment you receive the letter is the moment that you should seriously consider retaining a Miami-Dade County hit and run lawyer.

 You are under investigation for a crime and any statement that you give to police will be used as evidence against you.
 If the accident involved death or serious bodily injury, expect for an arrest warrant to be issued.
 Penalties for hit and run can range from fines and traffic school to mandatory state prison time.